code4romania/covid-19-date-la-zi/frontend/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn run lint` or `yarn run lint:fix`

+The project uses `eslint` to assure consistency across the codebase.
+It extends the `standard-jsx` with some custom rules.

+**IMPORTANT:** the project has in place a pre-commit hook that will run `yarn run lint:fix` before each commit.
+However there are errors that can't be automatically fixed(e.g. shadowed variables).
+In that case the commit will fail and you'll have to fix the errors manually before being able to commit.
+If you're in a hurry and really need to commit you can bypass the hook by using the `-n` flag when committing(e.g `git commit -am "message" -n`).
+However it is not recommended to do that.

 ### `yarn test`